vladyslavmarkovaccenture/openbsw/libs/bsw/io/doc/user/iwriter.rst

 ------------

 The interface ``IWriter`` provides a two step API.
-The user first needs to ``allocate`` a :ref:`estd_slice` of bytes.
+The user first needs to ``allocate`` a etl::span of bytes.
 After a successful allocation, the slice can be filled with the data to be transferred to the reader side of the stream.
 Calling ``commit`` makes the data available to the :ref:`io_IReader` connected to the same channel.
 It also makes the allocated data invalid
 - **it must not be modified after committing!**